IAAPA Expo Europe 2023 spotlights Vienna, delivers unparalleled learning opportunities

 EINPresswire.com/ -- IAAPA Expo Europe is set to showcase the latest innovations and inspirations for the global attractions industry when doors open in nearly two weeks in Vienna, Austria at the Messe Wien Exhibition & Congress Center.

 From Sept.
 25 to 28 this premier event promises to be an unparalleled celebration of innovation, entertainment, and industry excellence in the European attractions and leisure sector.
-A total of 58 exhibitors from Italy will be attending this year's show in Vienna.
+A total of 44 exhibitors from the Netherlands will be attending this year's show in Vienna.
+Next year, IAAPA Expo Europe 2024 is set to take place in Amsterdam 23-26 September at RAI Amsterdam.

 Bringing together professionals and enthusiasts from all corners of the globe, IAAPA Expo Europe 2023 is primed to deliver an unforgettable experience, hosting numerous exhibitors, offering IAAPA’s signature EDUSessions, and thrilling experiences for attendees.
 This year's show highlights are bound to set a new standard for the amusement industry and inspire future developments across the continent.